-About two decades ago, online poker gained a massive boost in popularity.
-From this surge of new players flocking to poker sites came a kind of conflict between poker professionals who had earned their wins over the table, and the new group of young “online professionals”, who are by far the larger of the two groups.
+In the early 2000s, online poker gained a massive boost in popularity, helping it become as recognized as online slots, roulette and other top casino games.
+This surge of new players flocking to poker sites caused some bad blood between poker professionals who had earned their wins over the table and the new group of young “online professionals” who far outnumbered traditional poker pros.

 What’s the difference?

-The old-school poker legends are often characterized as “feel” players, as they’ve had to develop skills along the lines of table talk, learning to read and analyze their opponents at every moment of the game, and developing their own methods for not showing any tells or giving up any information they should be protecting.
+The old-school poker legends are often characterized as “feel” players.
+They’ve had to develop skills along the lines of table talk, learning to read and analyze their opponents at every moment of the game and developing their own methods for not revealing any tells or giving up any information they should be protecting.

-This shift from playing by feel to playing with data has changed the way online poker, and poker in general, is being played – with the old-school players having to play catchup on their math and probability skills when playing online poker, and the new-schoolers being awkward and silent at cash games and tournament tables.
+This shift from playing by feel to playing with data has changed the way poker games online are being played.
+Old-school players are having to play catchup on their math and probability skills when playing poker on the internet, while new-schoolers are awkward and silent at cash games and online poker tournament tables.

-That doesn’t mean there’s a hard line drawn between the two – these days, you can be an old dog learning new tricks, or an internet pup trying to join the old dogs at the table.
-Really, the distinction between a “live pro” and an “online pro” has largely disappeared, since these days players from both camps tend to play in both arenas.
+That doesn’t mean there’s a hard line drawn between the two – these days, you can be an old dog learning new poker tricks or an internet pup trying to join the old dogs at the poker table.
+Today the distinction between a “live pro” and an “online pro” has largely disappeared since players from both camps now tend to play in both arenas of casino table games.

 That being said, let’s take a look at a few things that have made the new internet professionals so dangerous to the old-school poker legends.